By Jonathan Bryant on Feb 26, 2020 7:35:00 AM

 Pop-up Penalty History

 In 2016, the world began hearing that Google would soon be penalizing pop-ups (sometimes called “interstitials” in the technical vernacular) for mobile devices.
 On January 10, 2017, Google’s new algorithm went live, and indeed did penalize the use of some pop-ups, specifically those that Google considered “intrusive.”
 This included pop-ups that cover the content of a web page and force the visitor to close it before being allowed to read the content.
-This is something most people have experienced and may even continue to see occasionally.
-It is also one of the reasons visitors immediately back right out of a website without even bothering to close the pop-up.
+Most people have experienced these intrusions personally, and may even continue to see them occasionally.
+It is also one of the reasons visitors immediately exit a website without even bothering to close the pop-up.
 HubSpot outlined the official pop-up penalty rule from Google:

 “According to the official statement, interstitials affected by Google's crackdown include the following: